Waking up at 4AM every night can feel frustrating β

 If your mind is already active, this increase can wake you up earlier than expected.

-thinking about work, responsibilities, or problems they need to solve.
+or problems they need to solve.

-So when you think why do I wake up at 4AM every night it is often linked to stress,
+So when you think why do I wake up at 4AM every night it

-anxiety, or mental overload.
+is often linked to stress, anxiety, or mental overload.

 2. Your Sleep Cycle May Be Ending